OA and National Planning Integration

 3.4.3 GBF monitoring

-The Kunming-Montreal GBF's monitoring framework includes indicators on ecosystem extent, ecosystem condition, species population trends, and ecosystem service flows that SEEA EA is designed to support[8].
-Target 3 (30% of terrestrial, inland water, and marine areas conserved through protected areas and other effective area-based conservation measures by 2030) directly requires data on marine protected area extent that ecosystem extent accounts can provide.
-Target 14 (integration of biodiversity and its values into policies, regulations, planning, and development processes) explicitly calls for the kind of planning integration that this Circular addresses.
+The Kunming-Montreal GBF's monitoring framework includes indicators on ecosystem extent, ecosystem condition, species population trends, and ecosystem service flows that SEEA EA is designed to support[11].
+Target 3 of the GBF states: "Ensure and enable that by 2030 at least 30 per cent of terrestrial, inland water, and of coastal and marine areas, especially areas of particular importance for biodiversity and ecosystem functions and services, are effectively conserved and managed..."
+This target directly requires data on marine and coastal protected area extent that ecosystem extent accounts can provide.
+Target 14 of the GBF calls for "the full integration of biodiversity and its multiple values into policies, regulations, planning and development processes...within and across all levels of government and across all sectors," which explicitly calls for the kind of planning integration that this Circular addresses.

 Countries that compile ocean accounts are well positioned to meet GBF reporting obligations because the accounting framework provides the structured, spatially explicit data that the monitoring framework requires.
 The governance coordination body should engage with the national CBD focal point to ensure that ocean accounting outputs feed into GBF national reports and national biodiversity strategies and action plans (NBSAPs).